amanda-ng518/amanda-ng518.github.io/_talks/VR.md

 location: "Toronto, ON, Canada"
 ---

-Determining the Severity and Prevalence of Cybersickness in Virtual Reality Simulations [Poster Presentation]
+Determining the Severity and Prevalence of Cybersickness in Virtual Reality Simulations